The Human League: 1980–1989: Lineup changes, commercial success, Dare, Hysteria, and Crash

-Capitalising on the success of the album and their recent No. 1 hit single, "Being Boiled" was re-released and became a Top 10 hit in early 1982.
+Capitalising on the success of the album and their recent #1 hit single, "Being Boiled" was re-released and became a Top 10 hit in early 1982.
 The band toured for the first time together internationally.
-Concurrently, Dare (later renamed Dare!) was released in the US by A&M Records and "Don't You Want Me" also reached No. 1 there in the summer of 1982.
-A remix album of Dare entitled Love and Dancing was released under the group name "The League Unlimited Orchestra" (a tribute to Barry White's Love Unlimited Orchestra), reaching No. 3 on the UK album chart.
+Concurrently, Dare (later renamed Dare!) was released in the US by A&M Records and "Don't You Want Me" also reached #1 there in the summer of 1982.
+A remix album of Dare entitled Love and Dancing was released under the group name "The League Unlimited Orchestra" (a tribute to Barry White's Love Unlimited Orchestra), reaching #3 on the UK album chart.
 In 1982, the band received the Best British Newcomer award at the annual Brit Music awards, and Rushent also took Best Producer for his work on Dare.

-In November 1982, the Motown influenced electropop single "Mirror Man" reached No. 2 in the UK chart, just missing another Christmas No. 1, which was taken by "Save Your Love" by Renée and Renato.

-The Human League's work was now recognised on both sides of the Atlantic.
 In February 1983, the band was nominated for the Best New Artist award at the 25th Annual Grammy Awards (though the award eventually went to Men at Work).

-The follow-up single, "(Keep Feeling) Fascination", was released in April 1983, and peaked at No. 2 in the UK and Number 8 on the Billboard Charts in the USA.
+In November 1982, the Motown influenced electropop single "Mirror Man" reached #2 in the UK chart, just missing another Christmas #1, which was taken by "Save Your Love" by Renée and Renato.
+The follow-up single, "(Keep Feeling) Fascination", was released in April 1983, and peaked at #2 in the UK and #8 on the Billboard Charts in the USA.
 The following months proved to be difficult ones for the band as they struggled to record a follow-up album to Dare under immense pressure from Virgin.
-A six-song EP called Fascination! composed of the singles "Mirror Man" and "Fascination" together with the new track "I Love You Too Much" was released from the original recording sessions for their new album, later to be named Hysteria.
-The EP was released in America as a stop-gap and also became a strong seller as an import in the UK.
+A six-song EP called Fascination!, composed of the singles "Mirror Man" and "Fascination" together with the new track "I Love You Too Much", was released in America as a stop-gap and also became a strong seller as an import in the UK.

-In August 1983, the band released "the UK's first videotape single" to capitalise on the growing market created by the increasing popularity of domestic home video cassette recorders (VCRs), called The Human League Video Single.
-Although "video albums" had been released by bands such as Blondie and ELO as early as 1979, this release was a short (12 mins) video tape cassette in either VHS or Betamax format containing just three tracks (the music videos for "Mirror Man", "Love Action (I Believe in Love)", and "Don't You Want Me").
+In August 1983, the band released The Human League Video Single, promoted as "the UK's first videotape single", to capitalise on the growing home video market.
+Although "video albums" had been released by bands such as Blondie and ELO as early as 1979, this release was a short (12 mins) featuring just three tracks (the music videos for "Mirror Man", "Love Action (I Believe in Love)", and "Don't You Want Me").
 Although it was not a commercial success (as it retailed for £10.99, compared to 12" vinyl singles averaging £1.99 in 1983), the format caught on and other artists began releasing video singles/EPs of their own.